arsm100/docker-atlassian-confluence-server/README.md

 modify the base templates to add your own configuration.
 There are three main ways of doing this; modify our repository to your own image, build a new image from the existing one, or provide new templates at startup.
-We will briefly outline this methods here, but practice how you do this will depend on your needs.
+We will briefly outline this methods here, but in practice how you do this will depend on your needs.

 #### Building your own image